It’s one thing to mourn the end of a relationship. It’s another to pine for someone you were never dating in the first place.

 1. First, make sure they’re not interested

-Maybe this person has clearly rejected your feelings, or their friends have done it for them.
+Maybe this person has rejected your feelings, or their friends have done it for them.
 If you know, you know, and you can ignore this step.

-It’s so easy to convince yourself that someone isn’t interested because you think they’re giving off negative cues and body language.
+It’s easy to convince yourself that someone isn’t interested because you think they’re giving off negative cues and body language.
 Especially if you suffer from low self-esteem or anxiety, you’re going to tell yourself that’s the case even if it’s not, or without confirming it for certain.

 It’s hard, but you need to ask.
 This way, you can get real closure around your feelings and shut the door on them completely.